dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-mesh/mesh-2-structures.md

 Vertical splits separate out layers of transformation in DAG order.
 Let's look at some examples.

-- **Splitting up staging and mart layers.** to create a more tightly-controlled, shared set of components that other projects build on but can't edit.
+- **Splitting up staging and mart layers** to create a more tightly-controlled, shared set of components that other projects build on but can't edit.
-- **Isolating earlier models for security and governance requirements.** to separate out and mask PII data so that downstream consumers can't access it is a common use case for a vertical split.
+- **Isolating earlier models for security and governance requirements** to separate out and mask PII data so that downstream consumers can't access it is a common use case for a vertical split.
-- **Protecting complex or expensive data.** to isolate large or complex models that are expensive to run so that they are safe from accidental selection, independently deployable, and easier to debug when they have issues.
+- **Protecting complex or expensive data** to isolate large or complex models that are expensive to run so that they are safe from accidental selection, independently deployable, and easier to debug when they have issues.

 ### Horizontal splits